 You did not learn grace.
 You were raised speaking it.

 And a mother tongue, once given, cannot be un-given.
 You cannot un-learn English.
 You cannot un-hear the words that formed you.
 You cannot return to the silence that preceded speech.
-The language is part of you now — not because you chose it, but because it was poured into you by a love that began before your first word.
+And you cannot un-receive grace.

 You were not looking for God.
-God was speaking to you — in a language you had not yet learned to hear, through a grammar you had not yet acquired, in words that would take a lifetime to understand but only a moment to recognize.
+God was speaking to you — in a language written into your new heart before you could hear it, through a grammar you never studied, in words that would take a lifetime to understand but only a moment to recognize.